Family & Marriage Visa Attorneys in New Bern

 Take the first step today by calling our family visa attorneys in New Bern.
 We have considerable experience handling all types of family- and marriage-based visa applications and appeals.
 Whether you are helping a loved one escape persecution through asylum or want to bring your foreign spouse to America, your immigration goals can be achieved with the help of The E.A.
 Wood Law Firm.

-Call us at (800) 611-0821 or contact us online to get started.
+Call us at (800) 611-0821 or contact us online to get started on applying for your family or marriage visa.
 We serve clients in Craven County and around the world.

 Eligibility for Family & Marriage Visas